-There is a 5.0 percent tax imposed on the purchase price of retail sales of liquor in addition to the 6.0 percent Consumers Sales Tax.
-The retailer must collect the tax, which is deposited in the State Treasury and distributed quarterly to counties and municipalities.
-A municipality receives the taxes collected within that municipality or within one mile of the municipal boundaries, and the county gets any tax collected in the county from retailers not located within one mile of any municipality.
-If any tax is collected within one mile of two or more municipalities, that tax is divided equally among them.
+There is a 5.0 percent tax imposed on the purchase price of retail sales of liquor and wine in addition to the 6.0 percent Consumers Sales Tax.21 The retailer must collect the tax, which is deposited in the State Treasury and distributed quarterly to counties and municipalities.
+A municipality receives the taxes collected within that municipality's municipal boundaries, and the county receives the tax collected by a retail liquor store located in the county in unincorporated areas.